ifpe-cpin/maisfono/README.md

 ## Install dependencies

-Before execute the below commands you must install Angular 2 and Typescript.
+Before execute the below commands (in the Windows Command prompt as administrator) you must install Angular 2 and Typescript.
 To do it, just type:

 `npm install -g @angular/cli`